Mesagisto/mesagisto-docs/en-US/mirai-message-source.md

 !!!
 Warning
-    Messenger will automatically configure command permissions, please do not use permission command to operate messenger permissions (because it will be reset every time you start)
+    Mesagisto will automatically configure command permissions, please do not use permission command to operate Mesagisto permissions (because it will be reset every time you start)
 ## Installation

 === "Manual installations"